justinmeiners/lisp-interpreter/README.md

 ### Philosophy

 - **Simple**: Interpreters can easily get complicated with fancy features This project doesn't aim to be an optimal, fully featured, or standards compliant Scheme implementation.
     It is just a robust foundation for scripting.

-    Where there is a standard name or scheme convention for an implemented feature it will try to follow it.
+   If you need a more complete implementation try [s7](https://ccrma.stanford.edu/software/snd/snd/s7.html)
-    If you need a more complete implementation try [s7](https://ccrma.stanford.edu/software/snd/snd/s7.html) or [chicken](https://www.call-cc.org)
+    or [chicken](https://www.call-cc.org)

-- **Data & Code**: Lisp is undervalued as an alternative to JSON or XML.
+- **Data & Code**: Lisp s-expressions are undervalued as an alternative to JSON or XML.
     This implementation provides first-class support for working with data or code.

 - **Unintrusive**: Just copy in the header and source file.